iknowjason/AutomatedEmulation/README.md

 }
 ```

 The Prelude headless services and configuration are automatically deployed.
-A Pneuma agent is served on a port that the Windows client automatically launches and registers the agent.
+A Pneuma agent is served on a port that the Windows client uses to automatically download and install this agent.
 To setup Prelude Desktop UI, you need to configure the cloud redirector:

 1. Go to ```Connect``` in top left corner
 2. Go to ```Deploy Redirectors``` on the right